ouspg/CompSec/Lab6_Digital_forensics/README.md

 >
 > *You: I'll see what I can do*

-Your task is to find 4 different suspicious images, and then extract the messages hidden into them.
+Your task is to find 4 different suspicious images, and then extract the clear-text of the messages hidden into them.

-Files can be found in the folder x

 #### Hints and links

 Steganography is practice of concealing actual information inside innocous-looking information.

-TBA: short description of usage
+TBA: Short background description of where it is used and why it is useful

 First problem is to identify image which is holding secret information, second problem is to find how to extract it.